-Amine in there Don't see it.
+Mine in there?

-Was anybody ever this small?
-Christine wipes perspiration from her and throws it on the floor She returns to Heed and face and neck with the fabric.
-With difficulty she seats herself at Heed's her side.
+Don't see it.
+Christine wipes perspiration from her face and neck with the fabric then tosses it on the floor.
+She moves back to Heed and seats herself with difficulty at her side.
 Candleflame lights their hands but not their faces.